David Carroll (biker): Hells Angels

-The Hells Angels hitman Yves Trudeau was told by the West End Gang boss Allan "The Weasel" Ross that he should collect the money owned to him for four murders that Ross had hired him to commit from the Hells Angels chapters in Halifax and Sorel, which were in debt to Ross.
+The Hells Angels hitman Yves "Apache" Trudeau was told by the West End Gang boss Allan "The Weasel" Ross that he should collect the money owed to him for four murders that Ross had hired him to commit from the Hells Angels chapters in Halifax and Sorel, which were in debt to Ross.
 Ross promised Trudeau that he was willing to forgive those debts if the two chapters paid the money owed to him to Trudeau instead.
 Carroll, as the president of the Angels' Halifax chapter, paid Trudeau $98,000.
 Carroll later learned that the Laval chapter was actually entitled to one-quarter of the money, and that Trudeau had used the extra money to support his cocaine addiction.
-Carroll met with Réjean "Zig Zig" Lessard of the Angels' Montreal South chapter to discuss the matter, and it was decided to take action the Angels Montreal North chapter, to which Trudeau belonged.
+Carroll met with Réjean "Zig Zag" Lessard of the Angels' Montreal South chapter to discuss the matter, and it was decided to take action against the Angels Montreal North chapter, to which Trudeau belonged.
 Carroll was involved in the plans for the Lennoxville massacre, working with Lessard to discuss plans to remove the Montreal North chapter, whom Carroll and Lessard had decided were a liability for the Hells Angels.
 In March 1985, Carroll went to Quebec to assist Lessard against the Laval chapter.

 Carroll, who was present at the Lennoxville massacre of 24 March 1985, was charged with first-degree murder for his actions during the massacre, but was acquitted in 1987.
 Besides for Carroll, two other members of the Halifax chapter, Randy Mersereau and Mike McCrea, were also charged with murder and acquitted.
 During his time in a Montreal jail while he was trying to raise bail, Carroll learned passable French.
 When Carroll returned to Halifax after his time in a Montreal jail, he was so poor that he took to shoplifting groceries to feed himself.